thesarahmeister/workshops/workshops/assumptions/slides.md

 ---
-title: "Know your data and how to handle it correctly: statistical assumptions"
+title: "Know your data and how to analyze it correctly: Statistical assumptions"
-date: 2015-01-09
+date: 2015-01-30
 author: Daiva & Luke
 classoption: xcolor=dvipsnames
 output: